There are so many ways to please a search engine, but what’s the right way?

 Reliable: consistently good in quality or performance; able to be trusted.

-Reliability can come in many forms, yet when it comes to websites, here’s a few tips that can help the reliability rating of your website:
+Reliability can come in many forms, yet when it comes to websites, here are a few tips that can help the reliability rating of your website:

 404s shouldn’t be present